reactjs/react.dev/beta/src/pages/learn/choosing-the-state-structure.md

 * Avoid redundant and duplicate state so that you don't need to keep it in sync.
 * Don't put props *into* state unless you specifically want to prevent updates.
 * For UI patterns like selection, keep ID or index in state instead of the object itself.
-* If updating deeply nested state is cumbersome, try flattening it.
+* If updating deeply nested state is complicated, try flattening it.

 </Recap>

 <Challenges>